 Lenovo is known for its ThinkPad laptop series.
 ThinkPad laptops are powerful, durable, and high-end laptops for business users and professionals.
 But over the years, Lenovo introduced new laptop series oriented toward different markets.

 The ThinkBook line is ThinkPad’s sub-brand, characterized by eye-catching design and powerful hardware.
 Lenovo’s IdeaPad devices are all-around machines made for a variety of purposes.
 Yoga convertibles are thin and portable 2-in-1 laptops and tablets.
 Finally, Legion laptops are powerful gaming machines aimed at hardcore gamers.

-This many laptop series may create confusion in case you’re into buying a new convertible made by Lenovo.
-The complexity rises with a huge number of models in each series.
+This many laptop series may create confusion if you’re buying a new convertible made by Lenovo.
+The complexity rises with a vast number of models in each series.
 Today, we will make the process of picking your next Lenovo laptop a bit easier.
 We will show the best models from the ThinkPad and IdeaPad lines.
 Ten models in total, aimed at different users and different use cases.
 But before delving deep into ThinkPad and IdeaPad brands, let’s talk a bit about Lenovo.

 Best Lenovo ThinkPads & IdeaPads - Our Picks

 |Best High-End Lenovo ThinkPad||ThinkPad P73|

 |Best Workstation Lenovo ThinkPad||ThinkPad P1|

 |Best Lenovo ThinkPad For Business Users||ThinkPad X1 Carbon 7th Gen|

 |Best 2-in-1 Lenovo ThinkPad||ThinkPad X1 Yoga 4th Gen|